What is the GP Records Folder Service Card & what does it allow me to see?

 Yes.
 You can access your records by using your NHS login or NowPatient login credentials.

-I can access the GP Records but there are no notes.
-Could my GP practice have disabled that facility?
+I can access the GP Records but there are no notes or records showing.
+Could my GP have disabled access to my records?

+Yes.
 Your practice may not have switched on full access to your records yet.
-All practices in England should switch on access to their patients’ future medical records by 31st October 2023.
+All practices in England should have switched on access to their patients’ future medical records as of 31st October 2023.
+If your records are still not showing, you should contact your GP practice.

 Can information on my medical record be hidden?
 What would be an acceptable reason for this?
 Is it down to the GP’s judgement?